GPS Learn to Row Academy – 3 Month programme for new rowers for $250:

 3. 2 extra months in a transition squad, preparing for regular club membership.

-Once the LTR training is complete, then the club provides access to boats, etc within the annual fee.
+Once the LTR training is complete, then the club provides access to boats, etc within the 3 month LTR fee.
 Some on water technique rectification have been provided in a fairly unstructured way in the past.
 If a member requires personal coaching, then this can be arranged for an extra fee to the standard membership fees.
 Generally, the members have to make a specific arrangement if extra services are required out of the scope of the basic services provided by the club.

 What is the rowing timetable after I Graduate?

 Training sessions are from 5:00 am every day of the year.
 Any fully paid up member is welcome to come as often as they like.
 A regatta timetable is available on the Website for specific racing events.
 Otherwise, it is up to the individual members to make their own arrangements on how often they train, with whom, and to what level they feel comfortable.